-From creating memorable characters to finding your unique writing voice, from developing exciting and engaging plots to using appropriate, enticing language, you'll be exploring what makes our best-loved children's books so wonderful, and how you can apply these techniques to writing of your own.
+From creating memorable characters to finding your unique writing voice, and developing exciting and engaging plots to using appropriate, enticing language, you'll be exploring what makes our best-loved children's books so wonderful, and how you can apply these techniques to your own writing.

-By the end of the course, you will have a detailed understanding of the techniques used by leading children’s authors in creating some of our best-loved books.
-You will gain the confidence to start applying these techniques to your own work and if you wish to, the beginnings of a manuscript.
-You will be encouraged to share and comment on one another’s work, and in doing so, learn by experience how to work collaboratively through the editorial process.
+By the end of the course you will have a detailed understanding of the techniques used by leading children’s authors in creating some of our best-loved books.
+You will gain the confidence to start applying these techniques to your own work, and, if you wish, to the beginnings of a manuscript.
+You will be encouraged to share and comment on one another’s work and in doing so learn how to work collaboratively through the editorial process.

 This course is aimed at beginners and those who want to explore different genres of writing.